josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 However, the code in these libraries cannot be bundled directly along with the built application as it is not fully compiled.
 To finish compilation, use the Angular linker.

-For applications that don't use the Angular CLI, the linker is available as a [Babel](https://babeljs.io) plugin.
+For applications that do not use the Angular CLI, the linker is available as a [Babel](https://babeljs.io) plugin.
 The plugin is to be imported from `@angular/compiler-cli/linker/babel`.

 The Angular linker Babel plugin supports build caching, meaning that libraries only need to be processed by the linker a single time, regardless of other npm operations.